-Admission to the PAS-AEP will occur through a rolling admissions process.
+Admission to the PAS-AEP will occur on a semester basis.
+Complete applications for fall entry are due May 1st, and August 1st for spring entry.
 If minimum requirements are met, the PAS Admissions Committee will review the application and decide if an interview will be offered to the applicant.
 Due to the competitive nature of the MSPAS program, meeting minimum requirements does not ensure an invitation for an interview or acceptance as a PAS-AEP student.
 Following the interview, the PAS Admissions Committee will determine acceptance in the PAS-AEP.
 Applicants will be notified of the decision via letter.
 See the Physician Assistant Studies Accelerated Entry Pathway information in the Program of Study section for details on the pathway, including progression criteria for the Master of Science in Physician Assistant Studies program.
 College of Saint Mary does not offer advanced placement for the MSPAS program.